jetfirephp/routing/readme.md

 <a name="libraries"></a>
 ### Integration with other libraries

-If you want to integrate other template engine libraries like twig, smarty ... you have to set the 'viewCallback' in router.
+If you want to integrate other template engine libraries like twig, smarty ... you have to set the 'templateCallback' in router.

 ```php
 // Twig template engine